tsealex/de-crast/Git-tutorial.md

 the stuff that was on the website.

 #### Step Three: create a new branch
-Branches are gits way of organizing your project into independant non-conflicting ... branches.
+Branches are gits way of organizing your project into independent non-conflicting ... branches.
 Each new git project is created with a default branch called ```master```. **Do not do work on master**.
-When you create a new branch, you essentailly make a copy of the project that you can comfortably edit and change without altering the original code.
+When you create a new branch, you essentially make a copy of the project that you can comfortably edit and change without altering the original code.
 This allows you to experiment on features that may break the program in a safe way that does not risk breaking the project as a whole.